 Our limited by guarantee company formation package

 Rapid Formations provides a comprehensive online formation package for registering a company limited by guarantee in England and Wales, Scotland or Northern Ireland in just 3 working hours.
-We provide a standard memorandum and articles of association with this package.
+We provide a standard set of articles of association with this package.

 The entire application process is completed online.
 There is no need to sign any paperwork or send documents by post.
 As soon as Companies House approves your application, we will send you digital copies of your incorporation documents by email.
 You will also receive paper copies by post within a few days.